GZGavinZhao/gzgz_rules_sass/README.md

 that `gzgz_rules_sass` wraps the [Dart Sass](https://github.com/sass/dart-sass)
-executable directly, while `rules_sass` calls Dart Sass through NodeJS and therefore is slower and pulls in more unnecessary dependencies, especially if your project runs on a different version of NodeJS.
+executable directly, while `rules_sass` calls Dart Sass through NodeJS and therefore is slower and pulls in more unnecessary dependencies, especially if your project runs on a different version of NodeJS or if you project doesn't need NodeJS at all.

 This ruleset adopts the Toolchain and Platforms API and special care has been taken to make it RBE-compatible, but this is not thoroughly tested.